prabhuignoto/react-chrono/README.md

       title: "May 1940",
       cardTitle: "Dunkirk",
       cardSubtitle:"Men of the British Expeditionary Force (BEF) wade out to..",
+      cardDetailedText: "Men of the British Expeditionary Force (BEF) wade out to.."
       media: {
         type: "IMAGE",
         source: {